Sarafina! (film): Filming

 Producer Anant Singh acquired the film rights to the Broadway musical Sarafina!
 After no Hollywood studio was willing to finance it, Singh raised the funds himself, with the BBC and the French company Revcom being among the investors.
 By the time filming started, Nelson Mandela was freed and apartheid was abolished, though racial tensions were still high.
 Said director Darrell Roodt: “Though our project is still confrontational and angry, it’s told with more hope and a spirit of reconciliation.”
 At the 1991 Cannes Film Festival, Whoopi Goldberg was announced to play Mary Masombuka; she was reportedly the first Black American actress to film a project in South Africa.

 The film was shot on location at Morris Isaacson High School in Soweto, South Africa.
 Morris Isaacson was a centre of the 1976 Soweto student uprisings.
 Many of the extras and some of the cast members participated in the real-life resistance in Soweto, while Miriam Makeba was a political exile.
 Singh told the press that the film would be a different tackling of apartheid than other films about the subject, where they were told from a white perspective.
 "When people ask me why there is no good white in the movie," said Singh, "I tell them that this is one movie that isn’t about whites.
 Many of the actors have been arrested, had the police break down their doors in the middle of the night.
 Almost everyone had either first or second-hand experience with the movement.
 The kids in the cast were performing what they lived.”
 Given the racism that was still prevalent in South Africa post-apartheid, there were concerns that the filming of scenes showing protests and rioting would fan the flames.
-To avert this, the prop military vehicles were emblazoned with the insignia "Sarafina!" to ensure the public that a movie was being filmed there.
+To avert this, the prop military vehicles were emblazoned with the insignia "Sarafina!" to assure the public that a movie was being filmed there.

 In the United States, the film had some of the more graphic scenes removed to avoid a more restrictive rating.
 The MPAA rated the film PG-13 for "scenes of apartheid-driven violence;" the Director's Cut, which was released on LaserDisc in 1993, was rated R for "strong scenes of violence."